Micronesians: Culture

-Micronesian culture is heavily influenced by the surrounding cultures.
+Micronesian culture is very diverse across island atolls and influenced by the surrounding cultures.
 In the east one finds a more Polynesian culture with social classes (nobility, commoners and slaves) and in the west a more Melanesian-Indonesian influenced culture led by tribal chiefs without nobility, with the Marianas being an exception.
-The Micronesians form a cultural region, as they have much more in common with each other in cultural practices and social organization than with other neighboring societies in the Philippines, Indonesia, Melanesia, and Polynesia.
+Nonetheless, the Micronesians form a cultural region, as they have much more in common with each other in cultural practices and social organization than with other neighboring societies in the Philippines, Indonesia, Melanesia, and Polynesia.

 The Micronesian cultures evolved from a common foundation and share a common dominator in the relationship and dependence they have with their ancestral lands.
 The ancestral land influenced the social organization, family structures, the economy, shared food and common work.
 The Micronesian family is formed from four equally important components, the household, the nuclear family, the extended family, and a lineage.
 The family and the community would cooperate with fishing, farming, raising children and passing knowledge to the next generations.
 Individuals and families would conform their behavior to cooperate with the community.

 Authority was based on age, and Micronesians were taught to respect and hold their elders in high regard, which they would express by being silent in the presence of their elders.
 The elders would mediate and resolve conflicts.